ReallyNewb/retrostudio-docs/code-blocks/actions/physics/find-parts-in-region.md

 #### FilterType (Choice)

-Determines how the region will detect its parts.
+Determines how the region will look for its parts.

 * [ ] Can use Variable